How Magnesium Could Make Your Skin Better

 One important difference to note between the different magnesium supplements is that they all differ in bioavailability.
 What that means is they have varying amounts of magnesium that is actually absorbable by the body.
 For example, magnesium hydroxide or magnesium oxide will work to soften your stool, but it won’t do much to up your overall magnesium levels.

 Something like magnesium lactate is really good for fixing gut-related issues like flora imbalance that leads to digestion issues.
-Remember, gut health is intimately tied to skin health, so if you’re looking for a magnesium supplement that will fix your skin by getting your gut health right, magnesium lactate might the supplement for you.
+Remember, gut health is intimately tied to skin health, so if you’re looking for a magnesium supplement that will fix your skin by getting your gut health right, magnesium lactate might be the supplement for you.

-If you’re looking for something to remedy the overall magnesium deficiency you’re probably dealing with, resulting in fixing most of the problems associated with magnesium deficiency, then magnesium glycinate might the supplement you’re looking for.
+If you’re looking for something to remedy the overall magnesium deficiency you’re probably dealing with, resulting in fixing most of the problems associated with magnesium deficiency, then magnesium glycinate might be the supplement you’re looking for.
 It doesn’t technically have the highest magnesium content in comparison to some of the other magnesium supplements, but it does have some of the most bioavailable magnesium content in comparison to many of the supplements you could choose.
 This means that your body will be able to easily absorb the magnesium in that particular supplement, making it possible for you to remedy your magnesium deficiency.

 Keep in mind, when buying magnesium supplements, that many of them come with additional ingredients like fillers and additives.
 It’s up to you to read the ingredients and choose the best option.
 It is unlikely you’ll find an absolutely pure form of the supplement without an extra ingredient or two, but you can find a few options with the bare minimum additional ingredients.